 When monitoring access at a practice or department level, average time to new patient appointment can be a helpful metric.
 It provides more precise and actionable data that can be tracked over time.
 Ambulatory leaders will understand the impact of this metric and how it compares across specialties.

-We do not recommend using third next available new patient appointment.
-However, it can be helpful when looking at real-time schedules, allowing providers and practice managers to add access when needed.
+Using the third next available new patient appointment can be helpful when looking at real-time schedules, as it provides a window into actual availability that patients experience and allows providers and practice managers to take immediate action to add access when needed.

 - Obtain buy-in from their employees and providers to improve access.